Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 8 inputs are needed
 1. **vol_transfer_reaction** (_float_): volume per reaction that needs to be transferred from _positions_source_tubes_ to _positions_final_tubes_.

-   For example
+   For example:

        25
 3. **positions_source_tubes** (_list of opentrons.protocol_api.labware.Well'_): List of tube(s) that are going to be the source wells of the transfer

    For example:

        [A1 of Opentrons 15 Tube Rack with Falcon 15 mL Conical on 2, B1 of Opentrons 15 Tube Rack with Falcon 15 mL Conical on 2]
 5. **reactions_source_tubes** (_list of integers_): List of the reactions per tube that corresponds to the number of reactions that can be transferred to the _positions_final_tubes_

    For example:

        [27, 27]
 7. **positions_final_tubes** (_list of opentrons.protocol_api.labware.Well_): Final destination of the transfer from _posiions_source_tubes_

    For example: